IGC-Advanced-Imaging-Resource/image-analysis-python-napari/episodes/05-napari.md

 ![](fig/5_3_gaussian_filter.jpg){alt='Gaussian filter'}

 :::::::::::::::::::::::::::::::::
 :::::::::::::::::::::::::::::::::::::::::::::::

 ## Loading real-world images

-The example images work nicely with Napari, but sometimes it may be necessary to coax Napari into loading an image correctly.
+The example images work nicely with Napari, but sometimes it may be more difficult to coax Napari into loading an image correctly.
 In 'File', select 'Open File(s)...' and load up FluorescentCells_3channel.tif.
 Doing this, we find the results aren't quite what we expect - the three channels have been loaded as if they're a z-stack.